Sex Work and the Law (NT)

 - Makes a false representation or act fraudulently;

 - Damages or threatens to damage the property of a person;

 Where the conduct results in a person doing or continuing to do sex work and the accused is reckless as to that result.

 The maximum penalty that applies to this offence is five years imprisonment.

 Inducing person to provide payment for sex work

-Under section 11, it is an offence to induce a person to provide payment derived directly or indirectly from sex work.
+Under section 11 of the Sex Industry Act 2019, it is an offence to induce a person to provide payment derived directly or indirectly from sex work.

 Child performing sex work